GithinGeorge2k1/ATM_caseStudy_Wk2_CS19B046/README.md

 The main requirements are provided in the driver class( "MainClass" ).

 The database has to be manually updated once to contain details of new customers.(Once a user is added for the first time then that data remains in the .db file for later use)

+sqlite-jdbc-3.32.3.2  .jar file was used to implement the database.
+A .db file is also added in this repo, which contains a few transactions done in the past.

+Tasks like displaying MiniStatement, Processing fee etc. has been added this time.
+Transfer of cash is only possible during depositing(in this design).